NEONScience/NEON-Data-Skills/tutorials/R/R-skills/intro-to-time-series/03-Subset-Data-and-No-Data-Values-In-R/03-Subset-Data-and-No-Data-Values-In-R.md

 and y-axes.
 Also give the plot a title!

 </div>

-    ## Warning in file(file, "rt"): cannot open file '/Users/olearyd/Documents/
-    ## NEON-DS-Met-Time-Series/HARV/FisherTower-Met/hf001-06-daily-m.csv': No
-    ## such file or directory

-    ## Error in file(file, "rt"): cannot open the connection

-    ## Error in str(harMet.daily): object 'harMet.daily' not found

-    ## Error in as.Date(harMet.daily$date, format = "%Y-%m-%d"): object 'harMet.daily' not found

-    ## Error in str(harMet.daily[1]): object 'harMet.daily' not found

-    ## Error in eval(expr, envir, enclos): object 'harMet.daily' not found

-    ## Error in eval(expr, envir, enclos): object 'harMet.daily' not found

-    ## Error in eval(expr, envir, enclos): object 'harMet.daily' not found

-    ## Error in eval(expr, envir, enclos): object 'harMet.daily' not found

-    ## Error in h(simpleError(msg, call)): error in evaluating the argument 'x' in selecting a method for function 'subset': object 'harMet.daily' not found

 ![Relationship between Date and Daily Average Temperature at Harvard Forest between 2009 and 2012](https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/tutorials/R/R-skills/intro-to-time-series/03-Subset-Data-and-No-Data-Values-In-R/rfigs/Challenge-code-harMet.daily-1.png)